 In the 2018 edition the prize has been awarded to the conductor Valery Gergiev, the violinist Maxim Vengerov, the composer Giya Kancheli, the guitar luthier Hermann Hauser III, the writer Alessandro Baricco and the Kuhmo Chamber Music Festival.

 For the 2019 edition the prize goes to the great violinist Salvatore Accardo, the conductor Ezio Bosso who will collect the Cremona Musica Award in the “communication” category; the guitarist Paco Peña; the clarinetist Richard Stoltzman and for the project category, the prize was awarded to Amnon Weinstein for “Violins for Hope”.

-This year, the winners are: the extraordinary violinist Roby Lakatos, incomparable interpreter of Gypsy music; María Susana Azzi, cultural anthropologist who has thoroughly investigated the history of European immigration to Argentina from different perspectives: Argentine music and tango; the already multi-awarded Enrico Pieranunzi, who will receive the Cremona Musica Award for the “performance-jazz” category.
-For the “composition” category we will have the pleasure to host Richard Danielpour at Cremona Musica.
-And finally, the pillar of A.I.A.R.P., the association that brings together Italian tuners, Luciano Del Rio, will be awarded for the category “project”.
+The winners of the last edition were the extraordinary violinist Roby Lakatos, incomparable interpreter of Gypsy music; María Susana Azzi, cultural anthropologist who has thoroughly investigated the history of European immigration to Argentina from different perspectives: Argentine music and tango; the already multi-awarded Enrico Pieranunzi, who received the Cremona Musica Award for the “performance-jazz” category.
+For the “composition” category we had the pleasure to host Richard Danielpour at Cremona Musica.
+And finally, the pillar of A.I.A.R.P., the association that brings together Italian tuners, Luciano Del Rio, was awarded for the category “project”.